113ll3/Ibmclouddocscli/reference/ibmcloud/cli_user.md

 <dt>--keys</dt>
 <dd>Show the users API key.</dd>
 <dt>--permissions</dt>
-<dd>Display permissions assigned to this user.
-Master users will show no permissions.</dd>
+<dd>Display permissions that are assigned to this user.
+Master users do not show permissions.</dd>
 <dt>--hardware</dt>
 <dd>Display hardware this user has access to.</dd>
 <dt>--virtual</dt>